 If you’re one of those 54% of Americans who wanted to continue working from home after the pandemic, you should know that you’re still entitled to workers’ compensation in case you’re somehow injured on company time.
-As an On The Job Injury Lawyer Long Island trusts, like our friends at Polsky, Shouldice & Rosen, P.C. can explain, even if you’re working from home you can still qualify for workers’ comp.
+As an on the job injury lawyer people trust, like our friends at Polsky, Shouldice & Rosen, P.C. can explain, even if you’re working from home you can still qualify for workers’ comp.

 Unfortunately, getting workers’ comp for a work-from-home injury isn’t as easy as it sounds.
 It takes plenty of knowledge about what counts and what doesn’t count as a workplace injury, and it takes a qualified legal professional to help you with your claim.
 Read on to learn more about workers’ comp for stay-at-home employees, and see what does and doesn’t qualify for a workers’ compensation claim as a remote worker.

 You Need to Satisfy Certain Requirements for a Claim